 Queen Victoria's best friend was groom John Brown

-The British Queen Victoria is a rare exception among monarchs (at least in the old days) for the reason that she married for love and continued to adore her husband Prince Albert all her life.
-Is it necessary to explain that his early death was the hardest blow for her?
+Britain's Queen Victoria is a rare exception among monarchs (at least in earlier times) for the reason that she married for love and continued to adore her husband, Prince Albert, throughout her life.
+Do I need to explain that his early death was a severe blow for her?

-And who knows how she would have survived this event, if not for the support of the Queen's best friend.
-It was the Scottish groom John Brown (John Brown), who, like his relatives, faithfully served the Queen in Balmoral Castle.
-Walking and talking with John helped Victoria recover from the loss, although she never removed the mourning for Albert until the end of her life.
+And who knows how she would have survived this event if not for the support of the queen’s best friend.
+He was the Scottish groom John Brown, who, like his relatives, faithfully served the queen at Balmoral Castle.
+Walks and conversations with John helped Victoria recover from the loss, although she never lifted her mourning for Albert until the end of her life.

-Of course, evil tongues immediately ridiculed the relationship, which, according to Queen Victoria herself, was a warm and loving friendship (so warm and loving friendship).
-There were scathing cartoons like the one you see now, and the Queen began to be called "Mrs Brown" behind her back.
+Of course, evil tongues immediately ridiculed the relationship, which, according to Queen Victoria herself, was a warm and loving friendship.
+Sargent caricatures like the one you see now appeared, and the Queen began to be called “Mrs. Brown” behind her back.

-Be that as it may, Victoria was strongly attached to John Brown and highly appreciated him, because after his death she ordered a statue to be erected in his honor, which was done.
-It is believed that before her death, the queen bequeathed to bury her along with a portrait of her beloved husband Albert in one hand and a portrait of John's best friend in the other.
+Be that as it may, Victoria was strongly attached to John Brown and valued him highly, because after his death she ordered the erection of a statue in his honor, which was done.
+It is believed that before her death, the queen bequeathed to bury her with a portrait of her beloved husband Albert in one hand and a portrait of her best friend John in the other.

-As expected, this friendship was also condemned, although it is known for certain that the queen signed her letters to the young handsome man only as “your loving mother”.
+As would be expected, this friendship was also condemned, although it is known for certain that the queen signed her letters to the handsome young man as “your loving mother.”

-Composer Arnold Schoenberg was so afraid of the number 13 that he called it "12a".
-He died on July 13, 13 minutes before midnight.
+Composer Arnold Schoenberg was so afraid of the number 13 that he called it “12a.”
+He died on July 13 at 13 minutes before midnight

-The founder of the new Viennese school, composer Arnold Schoenberg (pictured with his wife Gertrude and daughter Nuria) had a rare phobia - fear of the number 13, or triskaidekaphobia.
-Schoenberg was born on the 13th and throughout his life considered this figure a bad omen.
+The founder of the new Viennese school of composer Arnold Schoenberg (pictured with his wife Gertrude and daughter Nuria) had a rare phobia - fear of the number 13, or triskaidekaphobia.
+Schoenberg was born on the 13th and all his life he considered this number a bad omen.

-As we have already mentioned, the composer renamed 13 to 12a, and the same fate affected his last opera, which Schoenberg called "Moses and Aron" ("Moses und Aron") instead of "Moses and Aaron" ("Moses und Aaron") only for so that the number of letters in the name is not 13.
+As we have already mentioned, the composer renamed 13 to 12a, and the same fate befell his last opera, which Schoenberg called "Moses und Aron" instead of "Moses and Aaron" (only for so that the number of letters in the name does not amount to 13.

-And yet the last day of the life of Arnold Schoenberg was precisely the fateful number.
-On July 13, 1951, he lay in bed all day, feeling that death was approaching.
-The wife tried to persuade the composer to "stop these stupid things" and get up, but he refused, and at 11:47 pm he actually died, having uttered the word "harmony" before that.
+And yet, the last day of Arnold Schoenberg’s life was precisely the fatal date.
+On July 13, 1951, he lay in bed all day, feeling his death approaching.
+The wife tried to persuade the composer to “stop this nonsense” and get up, but he refused, and at 11:47 pm he actually died, having previously uttered the word “harmony.”

 Winston Churchill loved animals, and one of his pets was a lion

-The British Prime Minister was a big animal lover.
-At various times, the cats Nelson and Jock, the poodle Rufus, the bulldog Dodo, as well as cows, pigs, fish, butterflies, swans and other pets lived with Churchill.
+The British Prime Minister was a great animal lover.
+At various times, Churchill had cats Nelson and Jock, a poodle Rufus, a bulldog Dodo, as well as cows, pigs, fish, butterflies, swans and other pets.

-But, perhaps, the most unusual of the pets was a lion named Rota, who was presented to the prime minister as a gift as a kitten, and after a while, he prudently assigned the growing king of beasts to the London Zoo.
-Rota grew up and became the father of 4 cubs, and Churchill visited him at the zoo and fed him meat with his own hands.
+But perhaps the most unusual of the pets was a lion named Rota, who was presented to the prime minister as a gift as a kitten, and after some time he wisely identified the growing king of animals as London Zoo.
+Rota grew up and became the father of 4 lion cubs, and Churchill visited him at the zoo and fed him meat with his own hands.

 Pablo Escobar was photographed in front of the White House in the USA

-Steve Jobs rarely showered because he believed his diet suppressed bodily odors.
+Steve Jobs rarely showered because he believed his diet suppressed body odors.
 He was wrong

-Every person has their own oddities, and great people are no exception.
-According to colleagues who worked with Steve Jobs at Atari, he believed that his plant-based diet prevented the smell of sweat, and therefore it was no longer necessary to take a shower every day.
+Every person has their own quirks, and great people are no exception.
+According to the recollections of colleagues who worked with Steve Jobs at Atari, he believed that his plant-based diet prevented the appearance of sweat odor, and, accordingly, it was no longer necessary to take a shower every day.
 But Jobs was wrong.
-And so much so that in the company he was quickly transferred to the night shift, where there was especially no one to complain about the unpleasant smell.
+And so much so that the company quickly transferred him to the night shift, where there was no one especially to complain about the unpleasant smell.

 Princess Diana stopped wearing Chanel after her divorce from Prince Charles for a very personal reason

-According to designer Jayson Brunsdon, after her divorce from Charles, Lady Dee refused to wear shoes and, possibly, other things from Chanel, due to the fact that the logo of this brand reminded Diana of her unfaithful husband and rival Camilla Parker-Bowles (you see her in the photo next to Diana).
+As designer Jayson Brunsdon said, after her divorce from Charles, Lady Di refused to wear shoes and possibly other things from Chanel, because the logo of this brand reminded Diana of her unfaithful husband and rival Camilla Parker-Bowles (you see her in the photo next to Diana).

-The letters on the CC logo - the initials of Coco Chanel (Coco Chanel) - turned for Diana into "Charles and Camilla" (Camilla & Charles).
-It is not known whether she subsequently changed her mind, but Bransdon assures that Lady Di had nothing against the brand itself, she simply could not see these ill-fated letters CC.
+The letters on the CC logo - the initials of Coco Chanel - turned into "Camilla & Charles" for Diana.
+It is unknown whether she subsequently changed her mind, but Brunsdon assures that Lady Di had nothing against the brand itself, she simply could not see those unfortunate letters CC.

 Who do you consider the most worthy example and inspiration for yourself personally?
-Martin Luther King Jr., Yuri Gagarin, or maybe your grandfather?
-Our world has been forming for several millennia, and a lot of historical figures took part in this difficult process, who made their invaluable contribution to science, culture and many other spheres of life, both in their countries and all of humanity.
-It is very difficult and almost impossible to choose those whose influence was the most significant.
+Martin Luther King Jr., Yuri Gagarin or maybe your grandfather?
+Our world took several millennia to form, and many historical figures took part in this difficult process, who made their invaluable contribution to science, culture and many other spheres of life, both in their countries and in all of humanity.
+It is very difficult and almost impossible to select those whose influence was most significant.
 However, the authors of this list still decided to try and collect in one publication the most inspiring personalities in the history of world civilizations.
-Some of them are known to everyone, others are not known to everyone, but they all have one thing in common - these people have changed our world for the better.
-From the Dalai Lama to Charles Darwin, here are 25 of the most outstanding personalities in history!
+Some of them are known to everyone, others are not known to everyone, but they all have one thing in common - these people changed our world for the better.
+From the Dalai Lama to Charles Darwin, here are 25 of the most outstanding figures in history!

 25. Charles Darwin

-The famous British traveler, naturalist, geologist and biologist, Charles Darwin is best known for his theory, which changed the idea of human nature and the development of the world in all its diversity.
-Darwin's theory of evolution and natural selection suggests that all kinds of living organisms, including humans, descended from common ancestors, and this concept shocked the entire scientific community at one time.
-Darwin published The Theory of Evolution, with some examples and evidence, in his revolutionary On the Origin of Species in 1859, and our world and the way we know it has changed a lot since then.
+A famous British traveler, naturalist, geologist and biologist, Charles Darwin is most famous for his theory, which changed the understanding of human nature and the development of the world in all its diversity.
+Theory of evolution and natural selection Darwin's theory suggests that all species, including humans, are descended from common ancestors, a concept that shocked the scientific community in its time.
+Darwin published The Theory of Evolution with some examples and evidence in his revolutionary book On the Origin of Species in 1859, and since then our world and the way we understand it have changed greatly.

 24. Tim Berners-Lee